13 Effective Learning Strategies: A Guide to Using them in your Maths Classroom 2026

 What are the names of four learning strategies?

-Four learning strategies that are effective are active learning, dual coding, reciprocal questioning, and retrieval practise.
+Four learning strategies that are effective are active learning, dual coding, reciprocal questioning, and retrieval practice.

 What are five strategies to help improve your learning?

-Five strategies that can help you remember what you learn and recall it for exams and later use are elaboration, retrieval practise, interleaving, and dual coding.
+Five strategies that can help you remember what you learn and recall it for exams and later use are elaboration, retrieval practice, interleaving, dual coding, and spaced repetition.

 Third Space Learning Upsell Section